Climb to Great Views at Salt Lick Point Trail in Illinois

+The Salt Lick Trail starts past the picnic tables and openings to the mines to the right of the parking area.
 The first part of the Salt Lick Trail will get your heart rate up as it does involve a moderate climb to reach the top of the bluffs.

 Before you know it, the trail will flatten out and soon you will be rewarded with spectacular views across the flood plain.